 When you first start focusing on making healthier food choices and reducing your calorie intake, you’re likely going to see the impact on the scale.
-Typically, the biggest weight loss you’ll experience is in the first week.
+Typically, the biggest drop you’ll experience is in the first phase of weight loss.
+This first phase can last anywhere from 1-2 weeks.
 Your body is responding and adjusting to the healthy changes you are making.
 Just be mindful that sometimes this initial weight loss can include water weight, which makes it even more important to keep hydrated and remember this is an amazing start!

 PHASE 2: THE LITTLE DROP

-By the second week, your body is starting to adjust to your new habits.
+By the second phase (approximately 2-4 weeks into your weight loss journey), your body is starting to adjust to your new habits.
 Usually, the drop in weight this week will be a little smaller, but don’t get discouraged.
 Enjoy your win — one of many you’ll experience on your weight loss journey.

 PHASE 3: THE SLOW AND STEADY

-By week five, aim for an average weight loss of one to two pounds per week, or one percent of your body weight.
+By week five, aim for an average weekly weight loss of 1-2 pounds, or one percent of your body weight.
 If you lose weight more rapidly, you’re likely losing more muscle, which isn’t healthy.
 While it might not be as much weight as you lost in the first couple of weeks of your journey, just know that this is a healthy rate at which to lose weight.
 The goal here is to aim for sustainability!

 5% and 10%: